alem-platform/sprint-js/story08/cancellable/README.md

 ### Instructions

-1. The function should take 4 parameters:
+- The function should take 4 parameters:

-- fn: The function to be called repeatedly
+  - `fn`: The function to be called repeatedly
-- args: Array of arguments to pass to fn
+  - `args`: Array of arguments to pass to fn
-- t: Interval time in milliseconds
+  - `t`: Interval time in milliseconds
-- cancelTimeMs: Time after which the interval should be cancelled
+  - `cancelTimeMs`: Time after which the interval should be cancelled

-2. The function should:

-- Call fn immediately with args
+- Call `fn` immediately with args
-- Call fn every t milliseconds with args
+- Call `fn` every `t` milliseconds with args
-- Return a cancelFn that will be called after cancelTimeMs
+- Return a `cancelFn` that will be called after `cancelTimeMs`
-- Stop calling fn after cancelFn is called
+- Stop calling `fn` after `cancelFn` is called

-3. Return array of times at which fn is called
+- Return array of times at which fn is called

 ```js
 function cancellable(fn, args, t, cancelTimeMs) {